-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, chlordanes, DDTs, dieldrin, PBDEs, PCBs (42-54 congeners3), selenium, and toxaphene.
-Among the chemicals analyzed in fish tissue samples from Santa Fe Dam Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.
+As shown in Table 1, all samples were analyzed for total mercury, and Largemouth Bass were further analyzed for chlordanes, DDTs, dieldrin, PBDEs, PCBs (54 congeners4), and selenium.
+Among the chemicals analyzed for Largemouth Bass samples from Whiskeytown Lake, only mercury was sufficiently high to impact consumption advice.
+All fish samples were prepared as skinless fillets.

-All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Largemouth Bass was not recorded.
 Samples were analyzed as individual fish or composites.
-Composites were prepared from equal amounts of tissue from several similarly sized individual fish of a species.